5jotters/vRF-briefing/docs/LocalProcedures.md

 All formations will hold the active arming zone waiting their respective take off times.

 ### 3.  **DEPARTURE**

 Once formations cleared for departure will enter and take off depending on Airfield weather conditions.
-(DREAM ONE DEPARTURE)

-● VMC: Take Off will be 1+1 at 10" spacing with visual rejoin when airborne.
+● VMC: NORTH FLEX departure in use.
+Take Off will be 1+1 at 10" spacing with visual rejoin when airborne.
 Afterwards will proceed to first route waypoint.
 This one will be exactly the same for all players in the package.

-● IMC: Take Off will be 1+1 at 20" spacing.
+● IMC: DREAM 6 departure in use.
+Take Off will be 1+1 at 20" spacing.
 Wingman will maintain 2 NM trail formation till rejoin in VMC above clouds.

 When Take Off procedure complete and airborne, TWR controller will clear the formations to change to Boom Freq.
 (Take Care, no human controller at this time, will use DCS normal fuel request and refueling procedure).

 ### 4.  **RUTA**